 This is just the tip of the iceberg, so it’s well worth searching for the grant – or grants – that you may be eligible for, or eligible to combine.
 There are plenty more resources out there, and hundreds of grants looking for qualified educators to apply!
 Take a look at some of the resources on these sites:

-If you’re a professor who’s interested in taking a sabbatical, be sure to check out SabbaticalHomes for beautiful, safe houses to rent when taking a sabbatical and any travel you are able to add to your sabbatical!
+If you’re a professor who’s interested in taking a sabbatical, be sure to check out SabbaticalHomes for a range of reasonably-priced homes to rent when taking a sabbatical and any travel you are able to add to your sabbatical!